 Success Measures’ participatory approach fits easily into an organization’s existing structure and processes; the content is credible and relevant; applying it is straightforward and practical.
-Services available from the Success Measures enterprise include evaluation consulting, training, technical assistance, and access to its web-based data system.
+Services available from the Success Measures enterprise include evaluation consulting, training, technical assistance, and access to its data system.
 These services are tailored to the specific interests of organizations and funders seeking to learn from and demonstrate the results of their programs and investments in communities nationwide.

 Clients of Success Measures, both nonprofits and funders, seek assistance with targeted outcome evaluation planning, data collection and analysis, and technology services, utilizing the Success Measures Data System (SMDS) to systematically gather information at the individual, organizational and/or community level.

 Organizations at all levels have access to all Success Measures evaluation products and services to select the combination of tools that best addresses their outcome evaluation and program assessment needs.

 - Assess the impact of sustained, strategic interventions